 Better Together, Safer Apart

+Currently, communion groups are the only regular in-person worship offerings.
 Small groups (of nine people or fewer) meet to pray together and receive communion.
 They meet outside, with masks on, and physically distant.
 One person serves as the host.
-A Eucharistic Visitor or Priest will be assigned to gatherings to provide the wafers and brief liturgy.
+A Eucharistic Visitor or priest will be assigned to gatherings to provide the wafers and brief liturgy.
 We will provide topics to discuss in the initial meetings, along with prayer resources.